Adnane017/Confucius-course-Statistics-for-language-in-R-/README.md

 </table>
 <br>

-**Note**: The original handout that was given to the participants of the tutorial did not contain the outputs of the R commands to encourage the participants to test and interact with the commands.
+**Note:** The original handout that was given to the participants of the tutorial did not contain the outputs of the R commands to encourage the participants to test and interact with the commands.
 Also, the answers to the tutorial questions were not provided in the main R script.